MattheusKasa/Hobbyz/README.md

 ### Future Goals:
 - Implement different user account types to control the publishing of specific content, such as featured hobby collections or tutorials.
 - Introduce private messaging functionality to enable users to communicate one-on-one or with a group of users.

+## User Stories
+---
+I have provided links to the [GitHub Issues](https://github.com/MattheusKasa/hobbyz/issues) related to this project, as well as the [KANBAN board](https://github.com/users/MattheusKasa/projects/6) for your reference.

+You can also find a comprehensive list of Epics, User Stories, and Story Points documented [HERE](src/assets/userstories.md).

 ## Design
 ---